Pray45/Noice/README.md

 # Noice

-Welcome to **Noice**, a sleek and powerful **full-stack** music streaming web-app designed to bring your favorite tunes to your fingertips.
-Built with modern web technologies, Noice offers an immersive, intuitive, and customizable way to listen, organize, and share music — anywhere, anytime.
+**Noice where music comes alive**, a sleek and powerful **full-stack** music streaming web-app designed to bring your favorite tunes to your fingertips.
+Built with modern web technologies, Noice offers an immersive, intuitive, and customizable way to listen

 ---